arqueror/Xamarin.Forms-RadialMenu/README.md

             }
         }
   ```
-  In case you want to add other items than Images you can!.
+  In case you want to add other items than JUST Images you can!.
 Just create a class that inherits from **RadialMenuItem**, override **Draw()** and build your own element (**just make sure to use Labels and Images since tapped event behaves nicely this way**).
 After this just use it normally when creating the menu items list in your VM.
   ```
   public class CustomizedItem:RadialMenuItem
     {